gnulag/gnulag.net/README.md

 ## Regulars Emeritus :(

 * `Tuxiee`
+* `Jennifer-Lawrence`: Actually a black man from rural Alabama.
+Would like to be an anime girl.
+Has 10 terabytes of encrypted hentai on his university's Google Drive.
+Only actually appeared to fucc ducks and bang dicks.

 If you're regular, PM `browndawg` to get your name and description on here or send a PR to [our gitlab repo](https://gitlab.com/ejectedspace/gnulag/gnulag.net)